Robust EMRAN-aided Coupled Controller for Autonomous Vehicles: Performance Evaluation of EMRAN-aided Controller for AVs

-Finally, uncertainties in tire cornering stiffness ($C_f $ and $C_r $) and load ($m $ and $I_z $) are considered at a constant speed of 10 m/s.
-Table \ref{tab:veh_params_range} presents the minimum and maximum values of these parameters.

-The RMS and maximum tracking errors with the parametric uncertainties are calculated in Table \ref{tab:errs_uncertain}.
-Both the coupled and decoupled neuro-controllers exhibit the capacity to withstand the perturbations of the internal vehicle parameters when compared to that of Stanley.
+Uncertainties in tire cornering stiffness ($C_f $ and $C_r $) and load ($m $ and $I_z $) are considered here at a constant speed of 10 m/s.
+Table~\ref{tw-ddb18bef9a33} presents the minimum and maximum values of these parameters.
+The RMS and maximum tracking errors with the parametric uncertainties are shown in Table~\ref{tw-c7274a7ba820}.
+Both the Coupled-EMRAN and Stanley-EMRAN neuro-controllers exhibit the capacity to withstand the perturbations of the internal vehicle parameters and have a better tracking accuracy compared to the conventional Stanley control.